operand/agency/README.md

 ## Complete Demo Implementation

-The following is the full implementation (minus imports) of the above walkthrough that you can try out on your own.
+The following is the full implementation (minus imports) of the above walkthrough that you can try out on your own, including both OpenAI agent examples and the HuggingFace based "Chatty".
 Note that `Space.run()` starts a thread, so we simply keep the application alive with a while loop.

 ```python